kevinoh45TuD/pp1_zoo_website/README.md

 ![Picture of mobile nav-bar open](/doc-media/navopen-480w.png)

-Clicking on the burger icon will reveal to the user the remaing anchor links to the other pages.
+Clicking on the burger icon will reveal to the user the remaining anchor links to the other pages.

 ### Home